dod-advana/gamechanger-data/dataScience/src/text_classif/README.md

 ## Subclassing
 Since different models
 require their own `transformers` class for tokenizing and sequence classification, subclassing `Classifier` allows different models to be trained and tested.
-Two such subclassed classifiers are in `roberta_classifier.py` and `bert_classifier.py`.

 A subclass must implement the following method: